• Home

 It is assemblage as "Thank You" to Dave Seidel.

-The construction consists of printed images on stickers the are affixed to a compressed wooden box sent to me in the post, a long time ago, by a large corporation soliciting random people to purchase internet time, this is a thing that used to happen.
-Some of the box constructions were so elaborate and impressive, I saved a few, and over the years have modified them for selfish repurpose.
+The construction consists of printed stickers the are affixed to a compressed wooden box.
+The box was sent to me in the post, a long time ago, by a large corporation soliciting random people to purchase internet time, this is a thing that used to happen.
+Some of the box constructions were so elaborate and impressive, I saved a few, and over the years have modified them for selfish repurpose, and this is one such example.

-Sounds play as the box is opened and a couple of images and a disc are revealed.
+Sounds play as the box is opened and a couple of images, a disc and some circuit guts are revealed.

 Images